devhawala/dodo/chs-config-files.md

 different aliases) or if user-groups are nested and contain a cyclic reference (then one of the recursion items will be removed in an arbitrary level)
 _required_

+### Workstations

+Workstations have a description, a machine-id and aliases.
+The first alias is defined by the _name_ part of the properties filename.
+The other characteristics are configured with the following parameters in the properties file:

+- `description`
+the description text of the workstation.
+If omitted, a description will be generated
+_optional_, _default_: Workstation _name_

+- `machineId`
+the processor or machine id of the workstation (in the format HH-HH-HH-HH-HH-HH)
+_required_

+- `aliases`
+comma separated list of additional aliases for the workstation
+_optional_ (no default)

 ### Examples